Pseudaspidimerus flaviceps

-Pseudaspidimerus flaviceps is a species of lady beetle native to India, and Sri Lanka.
+Pseudaspidimerus flaviceps is a species of lady beetle native to India (Goa, Karnataka, Kerala, Tamil Nadu) and Sri Lanka.

 Description

-Body color differ in Indian form and Sri Lankan form.
-In Indian form, body is completely plain yellowish to reddish brown in color.
-But in Sri Lankan form, body is almost black except apical and external borders which are pale reddish brown or sometimes with black elytra surrounding a yellow discal mark.
-Prosternal carinae is subparallel to slightly divergent in the anterior half. grub is light yellow in color.
+Adults reach a length of about 2.25–2.4 mm.
+The head is pale yellow, while the rest of the dorsal surface is pale golden yellow, orange yellow or yellowish brown, with dense pubescence.

 Biology

 It is a predator of several whiteflies, aphids and scale insects such as Aphis gossypii, Aphis spiraecola, Aleurodicus dispersus and Quadraspidiotus perniciosus.